These 13 cozy gifts will keep your loved ones warm and snuggly all winter

 Naadam Cashmere Hoodie

 Looking to upgrade from normal sweats?
-Naadam’s hoodies dress up a quarantine staple with super soft 100% cashmere for an uber-comfy but more put-together feel.
+Naadam’s hoodies dress up a quarantine staple with super soft 100% cashmere for an uber-comfy but more put-together feel, according to the Fast Company editor who has been living in her Naadam hoodie this past year.
 The direct-to-consumer company ethically sources Mongolian cashmere and sells it for a fraction of the price of normal retail in both men’s and women’s silhouettes.
 We recommend pairing it with a pair of cashmere joggers for a cozy set your loved one will never want to take off.

 Anthropologie Sophie Faux Fur Throw